lsst-sitcom/sitcomtn-025/index.rst

 Prompt Processing
 '''''''''''''''''
-The Prompt Processing Pipeline is expected to run at the United State Data Facility (USDF).
+The Prompt Processing Pipeline is expected to run at the United States Data Facility (USDF).
 Within 60s, the images taken on-sky get reduced and a series of data products are made available.
-A small number of these data products are sent back to the summit via the  `via the Telemetry Gateway <https://docushare.lsst.org/docushare/dsweb/Get/LSE-72#%5B%7B%22num%22%3A54%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C69%2C205%2C0%5D>`_.
+A small number of these data products are sent back to the summit `via the Telemetry Gateway <ls.st/lse-72>`_.
 This service is not yet in place.

-It is expected that metrics coming from prompt processing (and `faro`_) will be used in on-the-fly displays.
+It is expected that metrics coming from Prompt Processing (and `faro`_) will be used in on-the-fly displays.

 faro
 ''''